emreyalvac/firebase-rs/README.md

 # TODO
-- Listen for value events - In progress (https://github.com/emreyalvac/firebase-rs/pull/11)
+- Listen SSE events - In progress (https://github.com/emreyalvac/firebase-rs/pull/11)
 - Epoll Integration

 # How to use